rackerlabs/rackspace-how-to/content/general/overview-role-based-access-control-rbac.md

 This article answers basic questions about the Role-Based Access Control (RBAC) service.

-**Note:** The RBAC service is not currently available for RackConnect.
+**Note:** The RBAC service is currently unavailable for RackConnect.

 ### What is RBAC?